In a recent survey by Ditch The Label (2017), 17% of young people have experienced cyber bullying.

 - If the sender is known to you and has sent messages that have upset you in the past - ignore any new messages but tell an adult about it.

-- Do not share your e-mail with anybody other than those you know very well and can trust.
+- Do not share your personal information (e-mail/phone number/address/school or real name) with anybody other than those you know very well and can trust.

 - Do not send your picture to anyone that you do not know very well.

-- Try to keep all of the messages in your phone as it can be use as evidence.
+- Try to keep any unwanted messages in your phone as it can be use as evidence.
 If you can't then note the dates and times and content of text messages.

 - Inform the Police - first you may want to talk to others you know you can rely on for support.
 Think about whether you want to talk to a member of your family, a teacher or someone else first?
 These and many more adults will be there to offer support for you to approach the Police.